How to check a smart contract and avoid DeFi scams

 Imagine that most of the token supply is owned by a few investors or developers.

 They get to be effective in promoting the coin and creating the hype.
-One minute your $100 investment is worth $1,500 and right after, it is worth $2.
+One minute your $100 investment is worth $1,500, and right after, it is worth $2.
 You just got rug-pulled.

 What to analyze to steer clear of the rug pull:

-You may minimize the danger of becoming rug pulled following this quick research in the liquidity pool and token.
+You may minimize the danger of becoming rug-pulled following this quick research in the liquidity pool and token.

 2. Honeypot

 Oh, what?
-Honeypot lets funds come in during DEX trades but will never allow them to out.
-Imagine if you just found a great token and opt to invest some funds in it.
+Honeypot lets funds come in during DEX trades but will never allow them to go out.
+Imagine if you just found a great token and opted to invest some funds in it.
 A honeypot is a scam method where an attacker uses the smart contract function to lock your ETH or BNB in a liquidity pool after the decentralized exchange trade.
 How to identify a honeypot?

-- Modify Max Tx (this function can lock your maximum transaction amount at 0 so your funds will be locked)
+• Modify Max Tx (this function can lock your maximum transaction amount at 0, so your funds will be locked)

 To identify the honeypot scam, you must first analyze the smart contract code to see if there is a malicious function, then simulate the transaction on the decentralized exchange to check whether or not your funds may be locked in a liquidity pool.